 years, we can expect the first results from the NANOGrav effort, pinpointing the

 locations of binary systems of supermassive black holes.

 During this period we also expect the observations, at higher

-frequencies, of gravity wave detection by the ground-based gravity wave
+frequencies, of gravitational wave detection by the ground-based gravitational wave

 detectors.
 Watch this column and the

-science press for breaking news of direct gravity wave detection.
+science press for breaking news of direct gravitational wave detection.

 "The International Pulsar Timing Array project: using pulsars as a gravitational wave detector", G. Hobbs, et al,, Classical and Quantum Gravity, Volume 27, Issue 8, pp. 084013 (2010); arXiv e-print:0911.5206 .